gitlabhq/gitlabhq/doc/ci/yaml/README.md

 ## Git Strategy

 >**Note:**
-Introduced in GitLab 8.9 as an experimental feature
+Introduced in GitLab 8.9 as an experimental feature.
+May change in future releases or be removed completely.

-You can set the `GIT_STRATEGY` used for getting recent application code. `clone` is slower, but makes sure you have a clean directory before every build. `fetch` is faster.
-If specified, it will override the project settings in the web UI.
+You can set the `GIT_STRATEGY` used for getting recent application code. `clone` is slower, but makes sure you have a clean directory before every build. `fetch` is faster. `GIT_STRATEGY` can be specified in the global `variables` section or in the `variables` section for individual jobs.
+If it's not specified, then the default from project settings will be used.

 ```
 variables: